susliko/ext2/README.md

-A file system of ext2 standard.
+A simplified file system of ext2 standard.

 ### How to run
 ```